suilend/suilend/contracts/vaults/VAULT.md

 **Vault Management**: The manager holds a VaultManagerCap proving authority over the vault.
 They can deploy liquid funds to lending obligations, withdraw deployed funds back to vault liquidity, and create new obligations across multiple lending markets.

-**Rewards Compounding**: Rewards can be compounded permissionlessly through two mechanisms:
+**Rewards Compounding**: Rewards can be compounded through two mechanisms:
-- Rewards matching base token are claimed and deposited directly
+- **Base token rewards**: Claimed and deposited directly back into the lending obligation (permissionless)
-- Other rewards are swapped through Steamm CPMM pools with slippage protection before depositing
+- **Non-base token rewards**: Withdrawn, swapped externally for base token, then deposited to vault.
+Oracle-based slippage protection is enforced when both tokens have reserves in MAIN_POOL.
+Manager permission required for tokens without oracle coverage

-**Vault Crank**: A periodic operation that verifies all rewards have been compounded across all lending markets and accrues management and performance fees.
-A freshness requirement (1 hour maximum staleness) is enforced on user/manager operations.
-This prevents operations on stale vault state.
+**Vault Crank**: A periodic operation that verifies all rewards with MAIN_POOL reserves/oracles have been compounded across all vault obligations, and accrues management and performance fees.
+The crank can only be called once per minute (minimum interval) and must be called at least once per hour.
+This freshness requirement is enforced on user/manager operations.

 **Fee Redemption**: The manager can redeem their accumulated fee shares (deposit, withdrawal, management, and performance fees) at any time.

 ## Fee Structure

-**Deposit Fee** (0-10% max): Charged as a percentage of minted shares.
+**Deposit Fee** (0-5% max): Charged as a percentage of minted shares.
 Fee shares are credited to manager before user receives remaining shares.

-**Withdrawal Fee** (0-10% max): Charged as a percentage of shares being redeemed.
+**Withdrawal Fee** (0-5% max): Charged as a percentage of shares being redeemed.
 Fee shares are credited to manager before calculating withdrawal amount.

-**Management Fee** (0-10% max annual): Time-based fee on assets under management, accrued during vault crank operations.
+**Management Fee** (0-5% max annual): Time-based fee on assets under management, accrued during vault crank operations.
 Calculated as an annualized rate based on time elapsed since last crank.
 Implemented by minting new shares that dilute existing holders proportionally.

 **Performance Fee** (0-50% max): Fee on NAV gains above the high water mark.
 Only charged when NAV per share exceeds its previous peak.
 Calculated after accounting for management fee dilution.